-ThreatSense is comprised of many complex threat detection methods.
+ThreatSense is technology comprised of many complex threat detection methods.
 This technology is proactive, which means it also provides protection during the early spread of a new threat.
 It uses a combination of code analysis, code emulation, generic signatures and virus signatures which work in concert to significantly enhance system security.
-The scanning engine is capable of controlling several data streams simultaneously, maximizing efficiency and detection rate.
+The scanning engine is capable of controlling several data streams simultaneously, maximizing the efficiency and detection rate.
 ThreatSense technology also successfully eliminates rootkits.

 ThreatSense engine setup options allow you to specify several scan parameters:

-ThreatSense parameters are highly optimized for each module, their modification can significantly influence system operation.
-For example, changing parameters to always scan runtime packers, or enabling advanced heuristics in the Real-time file system protection module could result in system slow-down (normally, only newly-created files are scanned using these methods).
+ThreatSense parameters are highly optimized for each module, and their modification can significantly influence system operation.
+For example, changing parameters to always scan runtime packers, or enabling advanced heuristics in the Real-time file system protection module could result in a system slow-down (normally, only newly-created files are scanned using these methods).
 We recommend that you leave the default ThreatSense parameters unchanged for all modules except Computer scan.

 Objects to scan

 This section allows you to define which computer components and files will be scanned for infiltrations.

 Operating memory – Scans for threats that attack the operating memory of the system.

 Boot sectors – Scans boot sectors for the presence of viruses in the master boot record.